 If you or your spouse has a retirement plan, it is likely one of the most significant assets of your marriage.
 Retirement savings are typically considered to be marital property if they were acquired and accumulated while you were married.
 To divide a qualified 401(k) or pension, a QDRO (qualified domestic relations order) must be prepared.
 The QDRO allows the qualified plan funds to be divided and transferred in a tax-deferred manner.

-If you need to hire a divorce lawyer in Indianapolis, IN, or even if you are simply contemplating a separation, contact The Nice Law Firm, LLP to discuss the potential financial ramifications to you and your family.
+If you need to hire a divorce lawyers in Indianapolis, IN, or even if you are simply contemplating a separation, contact The Nice Law Firm, LLP to discuss the potential financial ramifications to you and your family.